128technology/docs/docs/config_snmp.md

 #### Authentication and Encryption

-The SSR combinations of authentication and privacy as defined in the USM configuration are translated into an SNMPv3 security level for use by `net-snmp`.
+The SSR combinations of authentication and privacy as defined in the USM configuration are translated into an SNMPv3 security level:

 - noAuthNoPriv: When both authentication and privacy are set to `None`
 - authNoPriv: When authentication is set to either MD5 or SHA, but privacy is set to `None`